Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Initialize

-Before you can instrument, initialize the SDK using the API key for your Amplitude project.
+Before you can instrument, you must initialize the SDK using the API key for your Amplitude project.
  Initialization creates a default instance, but you can create more instances using `getInstance` with a string name.

 ```js